explosion/weasel/docs/tutorial/workflow.md

 Asset URLs can be a number of different protocols: HTTP, HTTPS, FTP, SSH, and even cloud storage such as GCS and S3.
-You can also fetch assets using git, by replacing the `url` string with a `git` block. spaCy will use Git's "sparse checkout" feature to avoid downloading the whole repository.
+You can also fetch assets using git, by replacing the `url` string with a `git` block.
+Weasel will use Git's "sparse checkout" feature to avoid downloading the whole repository.

 Sometimes your project configuration may include large assets that you don't